How to Plan a Family Trip to Taveuni

 - Enjoy an educational visit to Na Bogi Ono Farms

-- Leave your kids in the capable hands of the resort nanny.
+- Leave your kids in the capable hands of the resort nanny

 For more information on each activity, see our 10 Things to Do on Taveuni for Kids.
 We also describe a few activities in the guide below.

-How to Get to Taveuni
+© FijiPocketGuide.comHow to Get to Taveuni

 Taveuni is Fiji’s third-largest island, located in the northeast region of Fiji off the southeast coast of Vanua Levu.
 Because most families arrive in Fiji via Nadi International Airport on Viti Levu (Fiji’s main island), they will require air or boat transport in order to make their way between Viti Levu and Taveuni.
+Learn more about getting to Fiji in our guide, How to Get to Fiji.

 Taveuni via Flight

-Family Water Activities
+© FijiPocketGuide.comFamily Water Activities

-With waters teeming in marine life and lively coral cities, such as the famous Rainbow Reef, Vuna Lagoon and Waitabu Marine Reserve, Taveuni is simply an astonishing place to take part in water activities.
+With waters teeming with marine life and lively coral cities, such as the famous Rainbow Reef, Vuna Lagoon and Waitabu Marine Reserve, Taveuni is simply an astonishing place to take part in water activities.
 There are plenty of water activities that are safe and suitable for families.

 Snorkelling on Tavenui